On this page

 Permitted Loan Purposes

-Car age up to 2 years old.
+Only available for the purchase of new or used cars, caravans, camper trailers and motorbikes manufactured within the current or previous two calendar years.
 Redraws are only available for variable rate loans.
 Fees and charges may apply for the redraw facility.

 Compare and review car loans with similar features